Zero chills were given that morning of the bank robbery. But many hymns were sang.

 But that is the boring part of the story.

 At some point during the robbery, one gunman started singing.
 Singing out loudly.
-Singing the lyrics to the hymn Abide with Me, which you should probably play as you read this article just to get a feel of how a church works.
+Singing the lyrics to the hymn Abide with Me, which you should probably play as you read this article.
 Here…

 The hymning gangster was assigned to the boring job of watching over the horrified hostages who included banking staff, security guards and a few unlucky customers.
 When he noticed the bewildered looks on his hostages faces, he explained that singing calmed him down.
 Because even robbers need a place of peace, maybe more than you.
 Its a hard job ey?
 Too many uncertainties, no job security, erratic pay, such and such.